-First, the government can simply "request" that an ECS or RCS provider "preserve records and other evidence in its possession pending the issuance of a court order or other process."231 The provider is obliged to do so, for a period of 90 days (subject to extension for another 90-day period on the request of the government).232
+First, the government can simply "request" that an ECS or RCS provider "preserve records and other evidence in its possession pending the issuance of a court order or other process."
+The provider is obliged to do so, for a period of 90 days (subject to extension for another 90-day period on the request of the government).

-Second, if the government is using an administrative subpoena or court order to request access to ECS data that is in electronic storage for more than 180 days, or to request RCS data, it may include in the authorizing instrument a requirement that the service provider create a backup copy of the requested data.233 Ordinarily, the customer is given notice of the creation of the backup within three days after
+Second, if the government is using an administrative subpoena or court order to request access to ECS data that is in electronic storage for more than 180 days, or to request RCS data, it may include in the authorizing instrument a requirement that the service provider create a backup copy of the requested data.
+Ordinarily, the customer is given notice of the creation of the backup within three days after the backup copy is created.
+However, that notice can be delayed if notice would

-^{231.
-18} U.S.C. § 2703(f)(1).
+229. 18 U.S.C. § 2705(a)(2).

-^{232.
-18} U.S.C. § 2703(f)(2).
+231. 18 U.S.C. § 2703(f)(1).

-^{233.
-18} U.S.C. § 2704(a)(1).
-See also 18 U.S.C. § 2704(a)(1)(a)(3) (retention of backup), (4) (release of backup), (5) (authority to order backup creation to avoid destruction of evidence).
+233. 18 U.S.C. § 2704(a)(1).
+See also id. at (a)(3) (retention of backup), (4) (release of backup), (5) (authority to order backup creation to avoid destruction of evidence).